Szczytu/RFID-Enabled-Automated-Iron-Temperature-Control/README.md

 </p>

 # Library guide
-Go to the main.py file and find such items in the program as PID configuration, maximum_faring_delay, and uid_to_setpoint

 - The display was realized on the TFT LCD ST7735S using the user library “boochow” https://github.com/boochow/MicroPython-ST7735/blob/master/ST7735.py.
 - Temperature reading was realized with the RC522 RFID module based on the user library “kevinmcaleer” https://github.com/kevinmcaleer/pico-rfid/blob/main/mfrc522.py.
 - The conversion of the thermoelectric signal from the thermocouple to a digital temperature value was based on the